vanvalenlab/cellSAM/docs/napari.md

 The `Segment All` button is not recommended if:
  - The image is greater than 2k x 2k pixels.
  - You do not have a GPU locally available.
-The `cellsam_pipeline` library interface is recommended for segmenting entire images.
+The {func}`~cellSAM.cellsam_pipeline.cellsam_pipeline` library interface is recommended for segmenting entire images.
 ```